Frequently asked questions

 Graduate Research Students may become members of the University Club in Mansfield Road, and participate in the range of sporting and cultural activities provided by the University.

-What arrangements are in place for pastoral and welfare support?
+What arrangements are in place for welfare support?

 Within the department, your supervisor, the Director of Doctoral Research and the Director of Graduate Studies can offer support, or advise you on where to get appropriate support.
 So can your fellow students, amongst whom there is a strong sense of community in ODID.
 The Graduate Students Administrator will also provide advice and support to students.